 Take your pick of wonderful accommodation in Mallorca

-Visiting in the off-season also means you get the pick of the bunch when it comes to accommodation – from the best rated hotels in Palma, to the most beautiful lodges in the heart of the island.
+If you’re a first-time visitor to Mallorca, you’ll be spoilt for choice of accommodation.
+And this is even more true in winter!
+Visiting in the off-season means you get the pick of the bunch when it comes to accommodation before they’re snapped up by the summer crowds.
+Choose from the best rated hotels in Palma, to the most beautiful lodges in the heart of the island.

 Hotel Can Cota* in Selva is a great example of where your money goes further.
 It’s a boutique hotel set in picturesque countryside, overlooked by the Serra de Tramuntana mountains.
 The family-run hotel has just 7 rooms, making it the perfect place to unwind after a busy day exploring the island.
 Guests are free to enjoy the hotel’s many facilities, from the games room with table tennis table, to the expansive gardens and infinity pool.
 For those interested in gastronomy, the breakfast is made to order and you can choose from all manner of cooked food, pastries and fresh fruit.
 You can even wake up early and nab the outside table for breakfast with a view!
 Hotel Can Cota* is my personal pick for places to stay in Mallorca, outside of Palma.